Ultrabenosaurus/OrphanCrawler/README.md

 - Allow for listing links to external websites/other protocols
   - Main problem with this is javascript links
 - Look into other output formats
-  - Add XML format to FTPCrawler
+  - Expand the 'sitemap' format in SiteCrawler
-  - Add XML format to OrphanCrawler
+  - HTML output (template system?)